-As amended by ROPA 48, the subject site is identified as within a Strategic Growth Area as it falls within the Midtown Oakville Urban Growth Centre and Oakville GO Major Transit Station Area on Map 1H (see Figure 9).
+As amended by ROPA 48, the subject site is identified as within a Strategic Growth Area as it falls within the Midtown Oakville GO Urban Growth Centre / Major Transit Station Area (the "Midtown Oakville GO UGC/MTSA") on Map 6a (see Figure 10).
 Policy 72.1 of Part III of the ROP sets out a series of objectives for designated Urban Areas, including:

-to accommodate growth in accordance with the Region's desire to improve and maintain regional unity, retain local community identity, create healthy communities, promote economic prosperity, maintain a high quality, sustainable natural environment, and preserve certain landscapes permanently;

-- to support a form of growth that is compact and supportive of transit usage and non-motorized modes of travel, reduces the dependence on the automobile, makes efficient use of space and services, promotes live-work relationships and fosters a strong and competitive economy; - to provide a range of identifiable, inter-connected and complete communities of various sizes, types and characters, which afford maximum choices for residence, work and leisure; - to establish a rate and phasing of growth that ensures the logical and orderly progression of development, supports sustainable and cost-effective growth, encourages complete communities, and is consistent with the policies of this Plan;
+- to accommodate growth in accordance with the Region's desire to improve and maintain regional unity, retain local community identity, create healthy communities, promote economic prosperity, maintain a high quality, sustainable natural environment, and preserve certain landscapes permanently; - to support a form of growth that is compact and supportive of transit usage and non-motorized modes of travel, reduces the dependence on the automobile, makes efficient use of space and services, promotes live-work relationships and fosters a strong and competitive economy;

-- to identify a Regional Urban Structure that directs growth to Strategic Growth Areas and protects Regional Employment Areas; - to plan and invest for a balance of jobs and housing in communities across the Region to reduce the need for long distance commuting and to increase the modal share for transit and active transportation; and - to facilitate and promote intensification and increased densities.
+- to provide a range of identifiable, inter-connected and complete communities of various sizes, types and characters, which afford maximum choices for residence, work and leisure; - to establish a rate and phasing of growth that ensures the logical and orderly progression of development, supports sustainable and cost-effective growth, encourages complete communities, and is consistent with the policies of this Plan; - to identify a Regional Urban Structure that directs growth to Strategic Growth Areas and protects Regional Employment Areas; - to plan and invest for a balance of jobs and housing in communities across the Region to reduce the need for long distance commuting and to increase the modal share for transit and active transportation; and - to facilitate and promote intensification and increased densities.

-Figure 9 - Regional Urban Structure Map 1H
+Figure 10 - Regional Urban Structure Map 6A

-Policy 75 provides that the Urban Area is to be planned to accommodate the distribution of population and employment as set out in Table 1 of the ROP, which identifies the Town of Oakville as planned to have a population of 255,000 persons by 2031.
-Table 2, Intensification and Density Targets, provides that the Town of Oakville is to add a minimum of 13,500 new housing units to the built-up area between 2015 and 2031.
+Policy 75, as amended by ROPA 49, provides that the Urban Area is to be planned to accommodate the distribution of population and employment as set out in Table 1 (as amended by ROPA 49), which identifies the Town of Oakville as planned to have a population of 331,500 and 161,000 jobs by 2041.
+Table 2, Intensification and Density Targets, as amended by ROPA 49 provides that the Town of Oakville is to add a minimum of 19,400 new housing units to the built-up area between 2022 and 2041.

-ROPA 48 provides further targets for Urban Growth Centres and Major Transit Station Areas.
-Table 2b provides a minimum density target of 200 residents and jobs combined per hectare for the Midtown Oakville Urban Growth Centre and the Oakville GO Major Transit Station Area.
+ROPA 48 provides further targets for Urban Growth Centres and MTSAs.
+Table 2b provides a minimum density target of 200 residents and jobs combined per hectare for the Midtown Oakville Urban Growth Centre and the Oakville GO MTSA.
 The general target proportion of residents and jobs, per Table 2b, include 65% residents and 35% jobs.